-As the Nomad master will have the slowest WAN network connection to transfer data, it is this client that is the slowest common denominator in terms of potential throughput in this process.
+As the Nomad master will have the slowest WAN network connection to transfer data, it is this client that is the slowest common denominator regarding potential throughput in this process.
 As a consequence, with peers connecting on a faster LAN connection, the method of connect/transfer/back- off/re-connect of the requesting peer clients has the result that all clients will obtain the complete package being downloaded at almost the same time as the Nomad master.
-Nomad’s base standard peer-to peer capability has been proven when delivering content to as many as 254 simultaneous clients in a Class-C subnet.
+Nomad’s base standard peer-to-peer capability has been proven when delivering content to as many as 254 simultaneous clients in a Class-C subnet.

 With Nomad v5.0, we created the Fan-Out feature to provide even greater speed and performance in delivering content to many clients simultaneously.
 This new feature was primarily designed to deliver rapid transfer performance in subnets with greater client numbers than a Class-C subnet, such as a super-net, and also when the download master is well connected to a distribution point, such as on a LAN or over a superfast WAN connection.
 This feature is however equally relevant to a normal Class-C subnet over a limited WAN as it simply improves Nomad’s original performance metrics.

-5. Will Nomad manage the SCCM client cache?
+8. Will Nomad manage the CM client cache?

-Nomad uses its own dynamic cache for storing downloaded SCCM content while using Windows NTFS hard-links to mirror the existence of this cached content in the SCCM Client cache folder as a requirement of the SCCM client itself to execute from.
-Hard-linking is a Microsoft designed and supported technology included as part of the underlying Windows NTFS file system that allows for content to appear in two folder locations within the NTFS file structure whilst only existing as a single instance on the physical disk.
+Nomad uses its dynamic cache for storing downloaded CM content.
+It also uses Windows NTFS hard-links to mirror the existence of this cached content in the CM Client cache folder as a requirement of the CM client itself to execute.
+Hard-linking is a Microsoft designed and supported technology included as part of the underlying Windows NTFS file system that allows for content to appear in two folder locations within the NTFS file structure while only existing as a single instance on the physical disk.

-SCCM is used to populate the necessary boot image(s) on SCCM client computers.
+CM is used to populate the necessary boot image(s) on CM client computers.
 This process is straightforward and requires no configuration.
-For example, if a computer performs a network boot (i.e.: pressing F12), then the PXE Everywhere master first checks with SCCM to determine what should be provided back to the PXE booting computer.
-SCCM variables (such as the boot image and Task Sequence IDs) are used to automatically determine which boot image should be used by the client requesting the PXE services.
+For example, if a computer performs a network boot (i.e.: pressing F12), then the PXE Everywhere master first checks with CM to determine what should be provided back to the PXE booting computer.
+CM variables (such as the boot image and Task Sequence IDs) are used to automatically determine which boot image should be used by the client requesting the PXE services.

-PXE Everywhere is well-integrated with SCCM and includes a web service which fosters this relationship.
-The PXE Everywhere web service adds a layer of security to the PXE boot process, seamlessly integrating with SCCM security:
+PXE Everywhere is well-integrated with CM and includes a web service which fosters this relationship.
+The PXE Everywhere web service adds a layer of security to the PXE boot process, seamlessly integrating with CM security:

-Accepts credentials from PXE client – accepts a PXE client’s MAC address and SMBIOS GUID that are later forwarded to the SCCM site for authentication.
+Accepts credentials from PXE client – accepts a PXE client’s MAC address and SMBIOS GUID that are later forwarded to the CM site for authentication.

-Determines if PXE client is authorized by SCCM – queries SCCM, asking if there is an approved OS deployment assigned to the PXE booting computer.
+Determines if PXE client is authorized by CM – queries CM, asking if there is an approved OS deployment assigned to the PXE booting computer.

 PXE Everywhere has always been an integral part of the Nomad solution offering and license, making it a key component of any effective automated zero-touch operating system deployment capability.
 PXE Everywhere was the first enterprise-ready PXE service running on workstation class operating systems in the market and continues to build on its pedigree in enterprise systems management with its recent enhancement of the patent-pending Dynamic PXE capability.

-Additionally, Nomad was the first peer-to-peer software solution with full capabilities available within the Windows PE environment, and allows Nomad to locate and obtain content locally through its peer-to-peer capabilities all package content required from WIM (OS) image files, driver packages, software updates and applications for a fully automated end-to-end operating system deployment process.
+Additionally, Nomad was the first peer-to-peer software solution with full capabilities available within the Windows PE environment.
+Nomad can locate and obtain content locally through its peer-to-peer capabilities.
+All package content required from WIM (OS) image files, driver packages, software updates and applications are supported for a fully automated end-to-end operating system deployment process.

-All of these capabilities can be directly injected into the native Task Sequence build process logic with Nomad-specific Task Sequence actions for all operations available within the native SCCM console.
+All of these capabilities can be directly injected into the native Task Sequence build process logic with Nomad-specific Task Sequence actions for all operations available within the native CM console.

-8. What kind of SCCM data can Nomad manage?
+11. What kind of CM data can Nomad manage?

-Nomad is designed to deliver all types of SCCM content – applications, packages, software updates, drivers, boot images and WIMs – to client systems from a centralized native SCCM Distribution Point infrastructure.
-This is a key area in native SCCM infrastructure that is only scalable in a distributed environment if Distribution Point servers are placed within locations with poor WAN connectivity in order to preserve the effectiveness of this WAN network.
+Nomad is designed to deliver all types of CM content – applications, packages, software updates (including updates for Office365 applications), drivers, boot images, and WIMs – to client systems from a centralized native CM Distribution Point infrastructure.
+This is a key area in native CM infrastructure that is only scalable in a distributed environment if Distribution Point servers are placed in locations with poor WAN connectivity to preserve the effectiveness of this WAN network.

-Other key SCCM infrastructure components can be centralized in their native form as the operations of a Management Point have been designed in a highly scalable manner with high compression to support large numbers of clients throughout a distributed environment for all of its services such as Policy Management, Inventory collection and status message gathering.
+Other key CM infrastructure components can be centralized in their native form as the operations of a Management Point have been designed in a highly scalable manner with high compression to support large numbers of clients throughout a distributed environment for all of its services such as Policy Management, Inventory collection, and status message gathering.